sypsyp97/Eagle_Loss/README.md

 ## Requirements

 The Eagle_Loss code is developed using Python 3.11 and PyTorch 2.0.0.
-To ensure compatibility, please install the necessary packages as listed in the "environment.yml" file.
-Use the following commands to create and activate a conda environment:
+To ensure compatibility, please install the necessary packages using the following commands to create and activate a conda environment:

 ```bash
 conda env create -f environment.yml